 This week Verizon has confirmed that the acquisition of AOL is now complete for $50.00 per share and that AOL is now a subsidiary of Verizon.

-AOL Inc. previously known as America Online was founded back in 1983 and was available as a DOS program back in 1991 thanks to a GeoWorks interface and was then followed a year later by the release of AOL for Windows.
+AOL Inc., previously known as America Online, was founded back in 1983.
+Initially, it was available as a DOS program in 1991, thanks to a GeoWorks interface.
+This was followed a year later by the release of AOL for Windows, which significantly broadened its user base.
+AOL quickly became synonymous with the early days of the internet, providing dial-up service to millions of users and pioneering the concept of online communities and chat rooms.

 Source: VB